 C103.6 Building documentation and close out submittal requirements.
-The construction documents shall specify that the documents described in this section be provided to the building owner or owner's authorized agent with 180-90 days of the date of receipt of the certificate of occupancy.
+The construction documents shall specify that the documents described in this section be provided to the building owner or owner's authorized agent with a maximum of 180-90 days of the date of receipt of the certificate of occupancy.

 C103.6.1 Record documents.
-Construction documents shall be updated to convey a record of the completed work.
-Such updates shall include mechanical, electrical and control drawings red-lined, or redrawn if specified, that show all changes to size, type and locations of components, equipment and assemblies.
-Record documents shall include the location and model number of each piece of equipment.
+Construction documents shall be updated by the installing contractor and architect or engineer of record to convey a record of the completed work.
+Such updates shall include building envelope, mechanical, plumbing, electrical and control drawings red-lined, or redrawn if specified, that show all changes to size, type and locations of components, equipment and assemblies.
+Record documents shall include the location and model number of each piece of equipment as installed.
+The architect, engineer of record or installing contractor is required to provide consolidated record drawings in compliance with this section to the building owner or owner's authorized agent with the timeline specified in Section C103.6.

 C103.6.2 Building operations and maintenance information.
 Required regular maintenance actions for equipment and systems shall be clearly stated on a readily visible label on the equipment.
-The label shall include the title or publication number for the operation and maintenance manual for that particular model and type of product.
+The label shall include the title or publication number for the operation and maintenance manual for that particular model and type of product and the manufacture date or installation date.

-C103.6.2.1 Manuals.
+C103.6.21 Manuals.
 An operating and maintenance manual shall be provided for each component, device, piece of equipment, and system governed by this code.
 The manual shall include all of the following:

 - 1. Submittal data indicating all selected options for each piece of equipment and control device. - 2.
 Manufacturer's operation manuals and maintenance manuals for each device, piece of equipment, and system requiring maintenance, except equipment not furnished as part of the project.
 Required routine maintenance actions, cleaning and recommended relamping shall be clearly identified. - 3.
 Name and address of at least one service agency. - 4.
 Controls system inspection schedule, maintenance and calibration information, wiring diagrams, schematics, and control sequence descriptions.
 A schedule for inspecting and recalibrating all lighting controls.
 Desired or field-determined setpoints shall be PERMANENTLY recorded on control drawings at control devices or, for digital control systems, on the graphic where settings may be changed. - 5.
 A narrative of how each system is intended to operate, including recommended setpoints.
+Sequence of operation alone is not acceptable for this requirement.

 C103.6.3 Compliance documentation.
-All energy code compliance forms and calculations shall be delivered in one document to the building owner as part of the project record documents, or as a standalone document.
+All energy code compliance forms and calculations shall be delivered in one document to the building owner as part of the project record documents or manuals, or as a standalone document.
 This document shall include the specific energy code year utilized for compliance determination for each system, NFRC certificates for the installed windows, list of total area for each NFRC certificate, the interior lighting power compliance path (building area, space-by-space) used to calculate the lighting power allowance.